 The following supersedes the General Criteria and the Terms + Conditions in the PDF document

 Land Art Generator Initiative design competition ("Competition") is a project of Society for Cultural Exchange ("SCE") and is administered solely by SCE.
-Prize award money is a cash payment from SCE to the winning designer and is not related to costs of detailed design or construction of the work.
+The award money is a cash payment from SCE to the winning designer and is not related to costs of detailed design or construction of the work.
 There is no guarantee of any of the submitted designs being constructed.

 Entry to the Competition is prohibited by Competition judges, their domestic partners, immediate relations, and direct employees.
 The terms "judge" and "juror" are interchangeable in the context of the Competition.
-Both terms refer to those individuals listed in the design brief document as jurors.
+Both terms refer to those individuals listed in the design guidelines document as jurors.

 Subject to any limitation herein, any design and intellectual property undergirding a submitted entry ("Submission") remains the property of the participant or participating team ("Entrant") and may be used for their own purposes.
 Entrants are solely responsible for protecting the intellectual property of a Submission.

 SCE shall treat a Submission as being eligible, under U.S. Copyright law, to be entered in this Competition, and that Entrant has the right to submit the Submission.